 - Avoid eating.
 You'll be asked to avoid eating anything after midnight the night before your face-lift.
 You will be able to drink water and take medications that have been approved by your surgeon.

 - Arrange for help during recovery.
-If your face-lift is done as an outpatient procedure, make plans for someone to drive you home after surgery and stay with you the first night after surgery.
+If your face-lift is done as an outpatient procedure, make plans for someone to drive you home after surgery.
+You'll also need help the first night after surgery.

 What you can expect